 September 30, 2019: Prior year’s grant progress report must be submitted in order to submit grant requests.

-October 31, 2019: Requests received by this date will be reviewed by the Grant Review Committee in November.
+November 4, 2019: Requests received by this date will be reviewed by the Grant Review Committee.

 Round two are grants announced.